On this page

 - Other medicines such as leukotriene receptor antagonists (LTRAs), slow-release theophylline, beta-2 agonist tablets or long-acting muscarinic receptor antagonists (LAMAs).

-If you’re still experiencing symptoms or getting flare-ups of your asthma, you are likely to be prescribed:
+If you’re still experiencing symptoms or having asthma attacks, you are likely to be prescribed:

 If you need regular steroid tablets, but your symptoms are still not under control, or if your asthma symptoms can only be controlled by high-dose preventer inhalers or regular steroid tablet use, you should be referred for assessment by a consultant at a specialist asthma clinic.
 There may be a long waiting time so you need to work with your GP until you can get a specialist appointment.